Skip to main content

 View of downtown Fort Collins from Old Town Square

-The City of Fort Collins has specific brand and accessibility standards to ensure that content we share with the public is professional, high-quality and accessible for all.
+The City of Fort Collins has specific brand and accessibility standards to ensure the content we share with the public is professional, high-quality and accessible.

-Vendors creating products for the City (photos, videos, graphics, etc.) must also adhere to City brand and accessibility standards.
+Vendors creating products for the City (photos, videos, graphics, written materials, etc.) must also adhere to City brand and accessibility standards.

 Specific standards are outlined below.
 Vendors who wish to work with the City must first pass a brand and accessibility quiz.
 Passing this quiz is required before project work begins.